5 common mistakes in Australian native gardens (and the fix)

 The fix

 Match plants to the soil already present rather than trying to improve the soil to suit the plant.
+Our soil care guide covers how to read and work with your existing soil in detail.
 If drainage is genuinely poor, address it with coarse sand or gravel rather than compost.
 For species that struggle in clay, building a slight mound so the crown sits above the surrounding soil level makes a significant difference.
 The goal is not rich soil — it is well-drained soil with the structure to support root development without staying wet.

 5. Designing for spring colour instead of year-round structure